 Kate Cheney Chappell ’83 Center for Book Arts Collection

 University of Southern Maine alumna Kate Cheney Chappell (’83), co-founder of Tom’s of Maine, studied book arts under well-known Maine book artist and USM faculty member Rebecca Goodale.
 A professional artist, Chappell’s love of creating handmade books was something she wanted to share with a gift that established The Kate Cheney Chappell Center for Book Arts at USM in 2008, naming Goodale as program coordinator.
 The Center for Book Arts will celebrate the innovative and engaging nature of book arts through lectures and workshops by national and regional book artists, and through exhibits of artists’ books.
-The Center for Book Arts Collection is composed of artists’ books created by the Center's guest speakers, workshop leaders, and/or participants in exhibitions.
+The Center for Book Arts Collection is composed of artists’ books created by the Center's guest speakers, workshop leaders, and/or participants in exhibitions, as well as artist's books which will support the academic mission of the Center.
 As the collection grows it will inspire USM's students and the community while simultaneously celebrating the Center’s history.

 John and Bonnie Fossett History of Nursing Collection LC call number